LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 To output test results in the TAP (Test Anything Protocol) format, simply load the `tap_output.lgt` file before running the tests.
-This file defines an object, `tap_output`, that intercepts and replaces unit test execution messages, converting them to the TAP output format.
+This file defines an object, `tap_output`, that intercepts and rewrites unit test execution messages, converting them to the TAP output format.

 To write the test results to a file using the TAP (Test Anything Protocol)